Desalination And Other Water Treatment

 There is a strong market in the South African municipal sector for reverse osmosis, while zero liquid discharge installations save industrial clients money by recycling process water and limiting their production and dumping of waste and waste by-products.

 With increasing uncertainty over the future security of many of the planet's freshwater resources, desalination is being implemented with increasing importance.
-97% of the world's water comprises seas and oceans.
-Reverse osmosis is the predominant mode of desalination, as it has less energy requirements than thermal separation processes.
+97% of the world's water comprises seas and oceans, and reverse osmosis has less energy requirements than thermal separation processes.

-Veolia has installed several of South Africa’s major reverse osmosis industrial plants for seawater desalination, including:
+Veolia has installed several of South Africa’s major reverse osmosis industrial plants for seawater desalination.
+These include:

 |Reverse osmosis water treatment plant||Capacity in cubic metres/square||Completed|